MailTape/MailTape-v1/_posts/2022-01-09-Uzi-Freyja.md

 # MailTape's selection

 ## Uzi Freyja - Bang Bang
 ImaCrea: **"**The beat, the flow.
 A cinematic travelling straight into Uzi Freyja's club.
 This is my favorite track from her album [Stand](https://uzifreyja.bandcamp.com/album/stand).
-With her energy, Kelly Rose exhort us to resist and say out it out loud and clear.
+With her energy, Kelly Rose exhort us to resist and say it out loud and clear.
 Another warrior out in the wild.**"**

 ## Blawan - Close the Cycle
 ImaCrea: **"**Now we're here, let's push a bit further.
 Techno on a Sunday morning, no more need for coffee.
 Blawan keeps reinventing the genre.
 His latest album, [Woke Up Right Handed](https://blawan.bandcamp.com/album/woke-up-right-handed), is some of the most interesting music I've discovered recently.
 Creative techno at last!**"**